 The expert in question wasn’t claiming to identify who actually laid the mortar.
 He simply drew attention to stark differences in the methodology and workmanship of the mortar as compared to the concrete.
 We interpret this evidence to say that the same person couldn’t have been responsible for both.
 I imagine that someone with lots of experience in pouring concrete like yourself might be able to ‘fake it’ as you say, but I think you’ve rather disproved your own argument here: in order to fake something, you need to know how to fake it in the first place.
 I’m not an expert, I’m not even a DIY enthusiast.
 The haulier knew I was out of my depth: “He looked as though he had never used a wheelbarrow before.
 He clearly didn’t have a clue what he was doing”.
 I’m a pencil pusher, not a brickie.

 Anyone with building experience might like to ask themselves this: could you mix, lay, compact, and shutter 3 distinct layers of mortar in just 3 hours?
 Ironically, no-one thought to ask this simple question at my trial.
 Of course, as the expert explained, each layer alone “would probably take 3 to 4 hours to dry and harden sufficiently for the next layer to be put on top”, forming distinct strata.
+The site was 2.15m long, 1.3m wide, and a total of 1.2m deep.
+We can break this down into individual layers and roughly estimate volume:

-Let’s look at what we do know.
 The Forensic Archaeologist conducting the police excavation noted the following:

 “No tool marks or prints were seen in the base of the grave, and there was no evidence of wash from the sides, or biological material such as leaves having been present prior to the pouring of the [mortar]… The grave was probably not open for a long time before the first layer of [mortar] was poured, as there was little evidence of weathering of the sides of the grave, or of any wind-blown detritus (such as leaves) in its base”.